Sovgut/datagrid/README.md

 # @sovgut/datagrid

 <p align="center">
-  <b>A powerful, flexible, and headless data grid solution for React applications.
-It provides the logic, state management, and hooks needed to build highly custom and type-safe data grids.</b>
+  A powerful, flexible, and headless data grid solution for React applications.
+It provides the logic, state management, and hooks needed to build highly custom and type-safe data grids.
 </p>

 <p align="center">